Skip to Main Content

 Annotation for Standard 30

 Look for Get Help information in the guide.
-It may be part of a tabbed page or it may be its tabbed page.
-Get Help information will include instructions for how to reach librarians and/or library staff members through the modalities that the library serves their population.
+It may be part of a tabbed page, or it may be its tabbed page.
+Get Help information will include instructions for how to reach librarians and/or library staff members through the modalities that the library serves its population.
 For example, Get Help information may include one or more of the following: finding chat and how to use chat, how to book a research consultation with a librarian, how to text/email/phone the library, or how to reach library administration and their library liaisons.